alexissfry/alexissfry/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Alexis, and I'm a junior at Brown University studying Computer Science with a focus in AI/ML and software principles!
+I'm Alexis and I'm a junior at Brown University studying Computer Science with a focus in AI/ML and software principles!
 I'm also pursuing a certificate (aka minor) in Entrepreneurship.
 I'm an impact-focused individual who loves to develop technology from ideas to a tangible products (check some of them out below!) and build communities focused on diversifying tech, like [Creatica](https://www.creatica.io/) and [Hack@Brown](https://2023.hackatbrown.org/).

 Feel free to contact me at alexis_fry@brown.edu!